-The following programme notes were written for the U.S. film premiere of The Death of a Composer: Rosa, a Horse Drama, at the Walter Reade Theater, Lincoln Center, New York on May 3, 2004.
+Programme notes commissioned for the U.S. film premiere of The Death of a Composer: Rosa, a Horse Drama, at the Walter Reade Theater, Lincoln Center, New York on May 3, 2004.
 The event formed part of ‘Sonic Evolutions: A Louis Andriessen Festival’.

-When we visit the cinema, we don’t generally expect the actors to descend from the screen (except, of course, in Woody Allen’s The Purple Rose of Cairo), so we don’t tend to look for line a continuity between the projected image and the world in which we live.
-ROSA: The Death of a Composer (1994) invites us to imagine a new kind of theatre, a fusion of opera house and cinema, which stems from Peter Greenaway’s radical vision of a total artwork, or “mega-cinema”.
+When we visit the cinema, we don’t generally expect the actors to descend from the screen, so we don’t tend to look for line a continuity between the projected image and the world in which we live.
+ROSA: The Death of a Composer (1994) invites us to imagine a new kind of theatre, a fusion of opera house and cinema, which stems from Peter Greenaway’s radical vision of a total artwork, or 'mega-cinema'.
 Not surprisingly, the film version of ROSA, created from the 1994 stage production, is much more than a recorded performance.
 Animated words fly across the screen, presenting word-as-image and word-as-text in equal measure, in combination with a dynamic approach to visual framing, all in order to emphasize the artificiality of opera and its conventions.

 Many of Greenaway’s films form part of a larger project and break their cinematic boundaries to provide material for art exhibitions, books and websites (The Tulse Luper Suitcases makes a current example).
 As it happens, Greenaway began ROSA by writing a book that describes many of the curious things one might encounter at an opera.
 He sent it to Louis Andriessen to start their second collaboration, following the success of M is for Man, Music, Mozart (1991).
 In fact, the composer never did receive a conventional libretto for ROSA and had to distil his own text from Greenaway’s prose instead.
 Andriessen and Greenaway share a highly individual understanding of music/art history and a taste for the ironic, particularly the technique of selecting a certain aesthetic or style, disconnecting it from its roots and resetting it within a new context.